 The Three Gorges Dam located in Hubei province, China is said to be the largest concrete dam in the world, containing 27.2×106 m3 (35.6×106 cubic yards) of concrete!
+With this record size, this power station’s installed capacity is also a record high.
 The project began in December of 1994, and opened in 2003, costing $37 billion to build.
-This dam also currently holds the title, “heaviest concrete structure” (see number 8).
+This power-generating dam also currently holds the title of, “heaviest concrete structure” (see number 8).

 7. Longest Concrete Tunnel